Kaurin/DSSS/Readme.md

 In normal operation (via the right-click menu), it will first make a backup of the current save, then replace the right-clicked backup to the savefile

 ## Restrictions
-It only creates 1 backup per minute because of two main reasons:
+Confirmed working for non-GFWL version (current on Steam as of 2017/09) It only creates 1 backup per minute because of two main reasons:
 * Dark Souls would sometimes autosave (change the save file) multiple times a minute
 * Every save file change consists of two OS-level changes.
 Without the 1min restriction, every autosave would result in two backup files.